 When was the last time you refreshed your firm's qualifications statement?
 There are many marketing professionals who view this document as a mere formality to get into the door for a new opportunity or receive a request for proposal (RFP).
 It is time to rethink your firm’s traditional qualifications statement.

 This post offers creative ideas for integrating an inbound marketing approach with your qualifications statement:Read More

 According to Hubspot's 2013 State of Inbound Marketing report, 52 percent of all U.S. marketers identified Facebook as a lead source in 2013.
 If your firm falls in the 48 percent that has yet to explore lead generation on Facebook, it’s time for that to change.
-Even if you’re one of the 52 percent who generated leads from Facebook in 2013, you can always get more.
+Even if you’re among the 52 percent who generated leads from Facebook in 2013, you can always get more.

 Are you contemplating a blog for your professional services firm?
-According to a 2012 State of Inbound Marketing Report by HubSpot, in a survey of 972 marketing professionals, 81% of businesses reported that their company blog is useful to critical for their business.
+According to a 2012 State of Inbound Marketing Report by HubSpot, in a survey of 972 marketing professionals, 81% of businesses reported that their company blog is helpful to critical for their business.

 Let's imagine a prospective client is looking at your firm's statement of qualifications.
 We'll assume you presented an incredible body of work.
 Your prospect skims through the content, browses the impressive case study images, and admires the incredible layout.
 After reviewing the material, the prospective client concludes that you are a qualified resource for professional services.